REFER A PATIENT

 • Selecting a combination of home therapy and outpatient therapy

-With each of these options, the long-term goal of rehabilitation is to help improve the stroke survivor's physical and cognitive functions, to relearn the skills they have lost, and to ultimately improve their overall quality of life so that they can become as independent as possible.
+With each of these options, the long-term goal of rehabilitation is to help improve the stroke survivor's physical and cognitive functions, relearn the skills they have lost, and ultimately improve their overall quality of life so that they can become as independent as possible.

 Types of Stroke Rehab